urbit/urbit.org-reloaded/content/blog/hackathon-2023.md

 +++
 title = "Assembly Hackathon 2023"
-date = "2023-12-5"
+date = "2023-12-05"
-description = "The Urbit Foundation held a Hackathon with Demo Day in Lisbon for Assembly 2023."
+description = "The Assembly 2023 Hackathon was the most successful Urbit Hackathon we've had.
+Get a taste of Demo Day in Lisbon and check out the projects they made."

 [extra]
 author = "Jack Wang"